Sunday, December 26, 2010

 Type is measured in picas

-a unit of measurement that is the standard for measuring type and is used for measuring depth of printing.
+Point. a unit of measurement that is the standard for measuring type and is used for measuring depth of printing.
 One point is equal to .013836 of an inch and 72 points are approximately 1 inch.

 Pica. the depth of this type size as a unit of linear measurement for type, pages containing type, etc.; one sixth of an inch.